Ducks edge Kings 2-1 in OT on Rakell's goal - Philly

 Nick Ritchie also scored and John Gibson saved 28 shots for the Ducks, who are 6-1-1 in their last eight games.
 Ondrej Kase had two assists.

-Drew Doughty had a goal and Jonathan Quick made 31 saves for the Kings, who went 2-0-3 in the season series against their Freeway Faceoff rivals.
+Drew Doughty scored and Jonathan Quick made 31 saves for the Kings, who are 4-1-2 in their last seven.

-Los Angeles is one point ahead of Anaheim for third place in the Pacific Division.
-The Ducks have four games remaining while the Kings have three, but Los Angeles would hold the tiebreaker if the two teams finish with the same number of points because it has more wins in regulation and overtime.

-Rakell's 32nd goal came on a shot from the right circle over Quick's shoulder.
-Brandon Montour and Kase had the assists after a wide-open overtime where both teams had numerous chances to end the game.
+Rakell's 32nd goal came on a shot from the right circle that went over Quick's shoulder, putting him one away from matching his career high set last season.
+It was the third game-winning goal for Rakell this season.

+Defenseman Hampus Lindholm thought his fellow Swede was due, especially with the added advantage of open ice in overtime.

+Of the last 24 games between the Kings and Ducks, 17 have been decided by one goal.

+"A lot of these games are the same," Ritchie said.
+"Just another Anaheim-LA game, and it usually lives up to it, and especially with four or five games left and playoff stuff on the line."

-The Kings took a 1-0 lead on Doughty's goal at 6:01 of the first, his first tally since March 10.
+The Kings jumped in front in the first on Doughty's first goal since March 10.
 Doughty's shot from the right circle fluttered in after Gibson could not squeeze the puck under his left arm.

-Anze Kopitar had an assist, becoming the eighth Kings player with 90 points in a season and the first to do so since Wayne Gretzky in 1993-94.
+Anze Kopitar had an assist, becoming the eighth Kings player with 90 points in a season, and the first since Wayne Gretzky in 1993-94.

-The Ducks turned up the pressure after falling behind, forcing Quick to come up with difficult saves on shots by Ryan Kesler and Rickard Rakell.
-Anaheim had 16 shots in the period to 10 for Los Angeles.

 Ritchie tied the game with 3:05 left in the second period.
-Ritchie scored his second goal in four games on a backhand after Quick saved Francois Beauchemin's initial shot.
+He scored his second goal in four games on a backhand after Quick saved Francois Beauchemin's initial shot.

+"We didn't play good enough for the full 60 minutes to win a hockey game tonight," Doughty said.
+"In order to beat that team you have to play a lot better."

 UP NEXT